REDact324/ComfyUI-Cloth-Swap-Workflow/README.md

 ## Model Used
 - [AlbedobaseXL v2.1](https://civitai.com/models/140737/albedobase-xl) for inpainting
 - [epiCPhotoGasm Ultimate Fidelity](https://civitai.com/models/132632?modelVersionId=429454) for detail refining

-- Please share any models with better results if you found
+Please share any models you found with better results🤗

 ## Limitation
 - The input clothing style should be similar to the input character clothing.